 In planetary imaging, it is important that the telescope has enough magnification to be able to capture considerable amount of detail.
 I recommend imaging at a focal length not less than 1000 mm.
 If your telescope is a bit too short, Barlow lenses may be inserted along the optical path to achieve longer focal lengths.
 Limit the number of Barlows to at most 2 to avoid image degradation, and as a general rule, always minimize the number of Barlows used — use one 4X Barlow lens instead of using two 2X Barlows stacked together.

 The eyepiece projection method involves projecting an image onto the web camera’s sensor with the help of an eyepiece.
-This is a more complicated technique as it requires more adapters, but it is all worth it since it tends to produce higher-quality images than those achieved with a prime focus setup.
-It is advised however, that you should learn prime focus imaging first before attempting eyepiece projection method.
+This is a more complicated technique as it requires more adapters, but it tends to produce high-quality images.
 It requires a web camera (with the lens removed), a camera-to-telescope adapter, an eyepiece projection adapter, an eyepiece, and a telescope.
+It is advised, however, that you should learn prime focus imaging first before attempting eyepiece projection method.

 Using a higher-power eyepiece produces a larger image (higher magnification).
 Also, increasing the separation between the eyepiece and the sensor further increases the magnification.
 If higher magnification is desired, one may simply replace the eyepiece with a higher-power one, or increase the separation instead by using a tube extender.
 Barlows may serve as tube extenders provided that the ‘lens’ is removed.